AbdallahOmarAhmed/Face-Detection/README.md

 Note: sorry its not ready yet but it will be ready very soon :)
 # Requirements

-Ubuntu      " It's only tested on Ubuntu, so it may not work on Windows "

-GPU : Any GPU that is works with PyTorch

 numpy : https://numpy.org/

 PyTorch : https://pytorch.org/